digidotcom/xbee-micropython/samples/xbee/communication/echo_server/README.md

        - Options:                00
        - RF data (ASCII):        Hello XBee!

-5. Send this frame by selecting it and clicking the **Send selected frame** button.
+4. Send this packet by selecting it and clicking the **Send selected packet** button.

 When the data frame is sent, verify that a line with the sender address and the